Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 dimensions and assign it to a variable.

 Use nested loops to modify the internals of the 2-D list.
-However, instead of assigning a random integer, you should assign the column index of the cell.
+However, instead of assigning a random integer, you should assign the row index of the cell.

 Return the modified 2-D list.